-A Highly Effective Software Developer that disappears without a trace and reappears with all of their work done perfectly.
+A Underappreciated Software Developer that disappears without a trace and reappears with all of their work done perfectly.

 Ghosts make up the core of any software development team capable of consistently delivering value over long periods of time.
 They are focused, meticulous, and extremely diligent in the execution of their duties, and they rarely – if ever – disappoint.
 Their method of working usually requires long periods of undisturbed concentration, therefore making them most effective in an environment where they can isolate themselves from the rest of the team.